 I head over to YUSU to attend a meeting of the Academic Leadership Team!
 This is a chance for Reps from all disciplines to bring up any issues in their subject.
 I love being the Course Rep for Social Policy.
 It’s a great opportunity to build skills in leadership and work directly with staff to bring about a better student experience for all!

 All day!
 It’s all about rehabilitation

 Tuesday for me is the best day of the week because of Social Policy, Crime and Criminal Justice run by Dr Rachel Vipond.
-I arrive at the department around 11am to get the bus to HMP Buckley Hall to work with males incarcerated there.
+I arrive at campus around 11am to get the bus to HMP Buckley Hall to work with males incarcerated there.
 It’s an amazing experience working with Buckley Hall students discussing some of the biggest social policy issues of our time.

 It allows us both to put aside any preconceived ideas that we may have had prior to starting the course.
 It has provided and continues to provide one of the most insightful experiences.
 I would encourage any student when reaching third year to apply for this module!

 When I return, I start writing my reflective blog for that week, looking at education and all the shared knowledge gained from the perspective of both Buckley Hall and University of York students.

 The middle of the week is my time to look at all my seminar prep and reading required for the following week before my girlfriend arrives from Leeds!